thabat12/TetraNet/README.md

 ![image](https://user-images.githubusercontent.com/65915193/113542748-88617780-95aa-11eb-8952-399483f8c06a.png)

-We engineered a nanosatellite to deploy into the Earth's atmosphere from scratch.
+We engineered a device to deploy into the Earth's atmosphere.

 ## Image Segmentation Analysis using U-Net Convolutional Neural Network